 Once you’ve mastered the classic version, try your own variations.
 Switch in some pre-cooked rice instead of potato and some chicken instead of hamburger--all seasoned to your liking--and you’ve got hobo’s paella.
 And when morning comes around, do it all over again with a Lumberjack Breakfast.
 Crack a couple of eggs over some sausage, veggies, and cheese in a tin foil packet and put it on the coals for another 15-20 minutes.
 And the best part?
 All you have to do for clean-up is throw away your used tinfoil when you next encounter a garbage can.

-Here are some more tips for your camping adventure!
+Things to know before you go.
+Here are some quick tips for your camping adventure!

 BEFORE YOU GO:

 - Pre-make and freeze soups and pasta sauces